List of roads in London, Ontario: Southdale Road

-Southdale Road is a 12.7 km east–west arterial road.
+Southdale Road is a 12.7 km east–west arterial road, formerly Second Concession Road of Westminster Township.
 It extends from Pond Mills Road westward through the city to the western limits of the city with its terminus at Westdel Bourne.

 Southdale is 2-lanes from Pond Mills Road to Millbank Drive, 3-lanes to Adelaide Street South, 2-lanes to Dearness Drive, a block east of Wellington Road, where it expands to 4-lanes.

 London had looked into feasibility studies of expanding Southdale Road in between Wharncliffe and Wonderland to a 4-lane road.
 This would be to reduce traffic congestion due to recent development of big box stores and housing in the area.
 Construction began in the summer of 2013, and is now complete.

 An environmental assessment study was completed in 2019 which recommended Southdale Road to be widened from two to four lanes, in two phases, between Pine Valley Boulevard and Colonel Talbot Road.
 Construction between Pine Valley Boulevard and Bostwick Road was completed in 2022.
 The construction between Bostwick Road and Colonel Talbot Road is anticipated to begin in 2031.

 As of 2022, Southdale Road is a continuous four lane road from Wellington Road heading west to Bostwick Road.